Bread2002/PYNQ_BLADEI/README.md

 ## 📌 Project Overview

-This repository contains the embedded deployment pipeline for detecting **malicious FPGA bitstreams** using a trained machine learning model.
+This repository contains an embedded deployment pipeline for detecting **malicious FPGA bitstreams** using a trained machine learning model.
 Bitstreams are configuration files that can be weaponized to introduce hardware Trojans, posing serious risks in shared or cloud-hosted reconfigurable systems.
 This project leverages a lightweight, byte-level classification approach and enables **on-device malware detection** for the **Xilinx PYNQ-Z1** board, without requiring reverse engineering techniques or access to original source code or netlists.
 Benchmark designs, including AES-128 and RS232 variants, were obtained from Trust-Hub, then synthesized, implemented, and categorized as benign, malicious, or empty `.bit` files.

 ---